-My Lab is focused on cognitive and neuropsychological research.
-It is currently based in the School of Engineering and Digital Sciences at Nazarbayev University, Kazakhstan.
+My Lab is focused on clinical cognitive sciences research.
+We combine knowledge from cognitive and neurosciences to applied contexts, particularly clinical issues.
+The lab is currently based in the Faculty of Psychology at Chulalongkorn University, Thailand.
 It was previously based at Universidad San Francisco de Quito (USFQ), in Ecuador, and was part of the Institute of Neurosciences, which I also directed.

-The research focus is primarily behavioral, using established and experimental tests of cognitive and social-cognitive function.
-Data collected at the lab has been published in journals such as Child Neuropsychology, Applied Neuropsychology: Child, International Journal of Language and Communication Disorders, Trends in Neurosciences and Education, and British Journal of Developmental Psychology.
-The lab’s work is focused on understanding cognitive and brain function in the real world.
-The lab’s three principal lines of research are:
+The research focus is primarily behavioral, using established and experimental tests of cognitive function.
+Data collected at the lab has been published in journals such as Cognition, Applied Neuropsychology, International Journal of Language and Communication Disorders, eNeurologicalSci, and Brain Sciences.
+The lab’s work is focused on understanding cognitive and social-cognitive function in clinical contexts and in the real world.
+The lab’s four principal lines of research are:

-How variation in neuropsychological functions relates to socioeconomic deprivation/privilege.
+How variation in cognitive and neurobehavioral traits relate to socioeconomic deprivation/privilege.

-This includes studies of homeless adults, street-connected youth, and how socioeconomic gradients influence cognitive test performance.
+Tudor Hart's Inverse Care Law highlights how the most in need have the least access to health care.
+This is particularly true regarding cognitive development and impairment.
+Our studies include work with homeless adults and street-connected youth, showing how socioeconomic status influences neuropsychological test performance.
 Language skill is an important topic in this field, and how it relates to other cognitive factors such as general intelligence, memory, and executive function.
 This line of research provides important information on how society functions, or perhaps, should function.

-This includes using standard tests of intelligence, executive functions, and neurobehavioral traits (such as hand preference), to predict real-life performance in challenging environments (such as in school, college, or the workplace).
-This provides important information about how the human brain and cognitive systems produce high-level organization of behavior, and has multiple practical implications, such as in educational and organizational psychology.
+This includes using standard tests of intelligence, executive functions, and biological traits (such as hand preference), to predict real-life performance in challenging environments (such as in school, college, or the workplace).
+Also, how interventions with 'at risk' individuals may improve cognition and life chances.
+This provides important information, from real-world contexts, about how the human mind produces high-level organization of behavior, and has multiple practical implications, such as in educational and organizational psychology.

-Development and validation of cognitive tests for use in with non-WEIRD populations.
+Development and validation of cognitive assessments for use in with non-WEIRD populations.

-Most cognitive tests are not validated for used in non-WEIRD contexts (i.e., Western, Educated, Industrialized, Rich, and Democratic; Henrich et al., 2010).
+Most neuropsychological and cognitive function tests are not validated for used in non-WEIRD contexts (i.e., Western, Educated, Industrialized, Rich, and Democratic; Henrich et al., 2010).
+This limits the ability of clinicians to detect and measure impairments.
 We therefore provide this test development, which helps our own research, as well as contributing to research, clinical, and educational work in the country.
 Some of these tests are available to download on this website, on the Tests page.

-However, we are usually flexible, and have recently collaborated on other studies including in clinical neurology and psychophysiology.
+However, we are usually flexible, and have recently collaborated on other studies including in computer science and education.
 If you’d like to discuss a research idea, please feel free to message me via the Contact page.